timjzee/frankenstein-v2/README.md

 - Text processing: Datamuse API

 ## Next steps:
+- ~~change word scoring algorithm, final score is product of score and frequency instead of average.
+This prevents the selection of non-words such as *atthis* in stead of *at* and *this* in 56-0032~~
+  - ~~fall back on old algorithm if the best score is 0 (due to one word with a score of 0)~~
 - ~~add support for subzones from other pages: e.g. `<anchor xml:id="c56-0089.01"/>` in 56-0088 refers to `<addSpan corresp="#c56-0089.01" spanTo="#c56-0089.02"/>` in 56-0089~~
 - ~~get latest page files from SGA repo~~
 - process text: